iced-rs/rfcs/text/0000-shared-widget-state.md

 }
 ```

-### Focusable Trait
+### FocusableWrite Trait
-The `Focusable` trait will be used to store the `Id` of the widget and provide methods to update state.
+The `FocusableWrite` trait will be used to store the `Id` of the widget and provide methods to update state.

 ```rs
 pub trait FocusableWrite {